uclaacmai/HOTH-2018-ML-Workshop/README.md

 # HOTH 2018 ML Workshop
 This is a beginner-friendly workshop on using logistic regression to classify images of dogs and cats.
-This workshop is based off of the (https://www.coursera.org/learn/neural-networks-deep-learning)[Neural Networks and Deep Learning] course on Coursera, taught by Andrew Ng.
+This workshop is based off of the [https://www.coursera.org/learn/neural-networks-deep-learning](Neural Networks and Deep Learning) course on Coursera, taught by Andrew Ng.
 We highly recommend taking this course if you ant to learn more about machine learning.

 ## Prerequisites